MarsBased/handbook/sections/rituals.md

 ## Martian Coffees

-Every day, we open a window for casual chatter twice a day.
-You will see on Slack a message announcing a virtual meeting on Hangouts at 10:30am and at 3:00pm.
+Every Friday, we open a window for casual chatter.
+You will see on Slack a message announcing a virtual meeting on Hangouts at 10:30am.

-In this Hangouts, you're always invited to join a sort of virtual water cooler for 10-15 minutes of break.
+In this Hangouts, you're always invited to join a sort of virtual water cooler for 30 minutes of break.
 If you join, signal it with an emoji reaction to the Slack message so we know there's someone in there!

 ## Spotify contest & English Friday